 - While a traditional IRA lets you deposit money before it’s taxed, with a Roth IRA you deposit your money after you’ve paid income taxes on it.

-Roth IRAs have significant advantages over traditional IRAs.
-Since Roth IRAs are funded with after-tax dollars, the withdrawals are tax-free once you have met the criteria – meaning you are age 59-½ or older and have held your Roth IRA for at least five years.
+- Since Roth IRAs are funded with after-tax dollars, the withdrawals are tax-free once you have met the criteria – meaning you are age 59-½ or older and have held your Roth IRA for at least 5 years.
 These are known as qualified withdrawals.

 There are two 60-day windows to consider when withdrawing funds from a Roth IRA: the 60-day rollover window and the window for withdrawing contributions.
 Let’s look at both in detail.

-Should you miss this window and you are below age 59-½, the consequences are severe.
+- Below age 59-½: The consequences are severe.
 The attempted rollover will be considered a non-qualified withdrawal, meaning you have lost the tax-free status and you will pay ordinary income tax, plus the early withdrawal penalty of 10%.
 In essence, your IRA money gets taxed twice.

 In essence, your Roth IRA can serve as a short-term, interest-free loan to yourself.
 This makes for a perfect emergency reserve of cash for any temporary cash-flow problem or large expense.

 How much can you borrow?

 If you decide not to pay back the contribution to the Roth IRA, the consequence is that you have lost the ability to contribute that amount for the year, up to the $5,000 yearly contribution limit.

 For example, let’s say you contributed $2,000 to your Roth IRA in the first 4

 If you don’t pay the money back within the 60-day window, you would only be able to contribute $3,000 more to your Roth IRA for the rest of that year, giving you a limit of $3,500 for that year — the $500 you did not withdraw plus the $3,000 you added in the last 6 months.